Clarifai/docs/docs/api-guide/model/custom-text-model-walkthrough.md

 The Clarifai API has the ability not only to learn concepts from images and videos, but from texts as well.

-In this walkthrough, you'll learn how to create and use a custom text model, learn from your own text data using the power of the Clarifai's base Text model, and predict on new text examples.
+In this walkthrough, you'll learn how to create and use a custom text model, learn from your own text data using the power of the Clarifai's base text model, and predict on new text examples.

-The steps below can all be done via [the Clarifai's portal](https://portal.clarifai.com).
+The steps below can all be done via [the Clarifai's portal](https://clarifai.com/explore).
 But here you'll learn how to do them programmatically via an API, using our [gRPC Python client](https://github.com/Clarifai/clarifai-python-grpc).

 The examples below map directly to any of our other gRPC clients.